Harshal4598/Optimizing-Mixed-Effect-Models-for-Improved-Performance-and-Interpretability/LOG.md

     - Discussion about the objective

 - TODO
-    - [ ] Random intercepts with multiple groups untill it breaks for LMMNN and MixedLM
+    - [ ] Random intercepts with multiple groups until it breaks for LMMNN and MixedLM
     - [ ] Get random slopes running

 ## 2023-08-01 (7/4)